Johan Stålbom

 Johan Stålbom (1712 – 17 November 1777) was a Swedish painter.

-Stålbom was born at the former town of Karis (now Raseborg), Finland.
+Stålbom was born in the former town of Karis (now Raseborg), Finland.
 He studied from 1733 with the painters Johan Pasch and Lorens Pasch the Elder in Stockholm.
-From the 1740s he worked and lived mainly in Östergötland, later in his estate Orräng in Grebo, Sweden.
+From the 1740s, he worked and lived mainly in Östergötland, later in his estate Orräng in Grebo, Sweden.

 Stålbom primarily painted portraits.
 The Linköping Diocese library shows a few portraits he has painted.
 There are only a few of his works that have survived.
 In the best of his works is displayed skillful drawing, and strong, but not sophisticated colors.
 His colorings are characterized by a strong reddish color and a greenish or grayish shading.

-Johan Stålbom married about 1757 with Susanna Beata Hammardahl.
+Johan Stålbom married around 1757 with Susanna Beata Hammardahl.
 Stålbom died at Grebo in Östergötland, Sweden.